![]() |

 ![]() Some examples of MILS modules of hills |

-| Mountains: |
+Mountains: |

-| § The modules containing mountains sections are within this group. - A Mountain is intended to be a little part of terrain with rough elevations and moderate height.
-Althought the main colour of our modules is green, mountain modules will be made predominantly with gray colours, to emphasizes their rough aspect.
+§ The modules containing mountains sections are within this group. - A Mountain is intended to be a little part of terrain with rough elevations and moderate height.
+Although the main colour of our modules is green, mountain modules will be made predominantly with gray colours, to emphasize their rough aspect.
 In order to keep the MILS rules as simple as possible, we have used the same method stated for hills, so the concept of profile is also used in mountains.
 A profile is the shape that must have the side of a module.
-The MILS rules reduce the available profiles to a very few options, so it is very easy to know all the possibilities to get a mountains module compatible with MILS system.
+The MILS rules reduce the available profiles to a very few options, so it is very easy to know all the possibilities to get a mountain module compatible with MILS system.
 These profiles will be the templates to mold all the sides of mountain modules.
 When two different mountain modules are going to be joined they must have the same profile in the common sides.
-This is a key factor to get a continous landscape without gaps or inconsistent jumps.
+This is a key factor to get a continuous landscape without gaps or inconsistent jumps.

 These are the four different profiles: In the case of mountains deviation for this rule is 1 brick below or over the theoretical height line of the corresponding profile.
 These profiles can be combined in the sides of the modules in the same way as the hills: